How the pretzel went from soft to hard – and other little-known facts about one of the world’s favorite snacks - NewsBreak

 Prior to World War II, all pretzels were shaped by hand, and a talented pretzel maker could twist 40 pretzels per minute.
 Then, in 1947, the Reading Pretzel Machine – which could twist 250 pretzels a minute – debuted.
 Once pretzels could be made cheaply and in large quantities, national snack food companies took an interest and began to market them across the country.

 Pretzels get their sheen and distinct texture from being dipped in a mild lye solution before being baked.
 Lye is a caustic soda , but not to worry – the baking process converts the lye into a safely consumed carbonate.
 The lye enhances what’s called the Maillard reaction , a chemical reaction that causes the protein in the flour to brown.
-It also gives pretzels that slick surface texture.1880s headstones in Winterset damaged by storm Saturday
+It also gives pretzels that slick surface texture.

 Though they’re growing in market share, hard pretzels still undersell potato chips by a wide margin .
 But fresh soft pretzels are having a little renaissance of their own.